 I am Director of the Centre for Digital Culture and Senior Lecturer (Associate Professor) in Critical Infrastructure Studies at the Department of Digital Humanities, Faculty of Arts and Humanities at King’s College London.
 I am also co-founder of the Public Data Lab as well as Research Associate at the Digital Methods Initiative at the University of Amsterdam and the médialab at Sciences Po, Paris.

 On this site you can find a gathering of:

 - things I’ve written

 - teaching activities and materials

 - short bio texts

-My mother and her family are Hakka-Chinese-Malaysian-Singaporean-American and my father was Scottish - which makes me Hakka-Chinese-Malaysian-Singaporean-American-Scottish.
+My mother and her family are Hakka-Chinese-Malaysian-Singaporean-American and my father was Scottish - which means my background is Hakka-Chinese-Malaysian-Singaporean-American-Scottish.
 I contribute to the work of several anti-racism and East and Southeast Asian (ESEA) community groups, including End Violence and Racism Against ESEA Communities, besea.n and kindredpacket.